 - Send a message to a Slack or Microsoft Teams channel

-- Initiate an autodialed call (typically used for speed-to-lead cases)
+- Initiate an auto-dialed call (common for speed to lead use cases)

 - Create a calendar event